redxeth/test_ids/README.md

 config.repo =  "#{Origen.root}/tmp/store.json"
 ~~~

-You would be resonsible then for checking this in and ensuring consistency between users.
+You are then resonsible for checking this in and ensuring consistency between users.

 If you use this approach you should make sure that your application's release process generates all versions of
 your test program so that all possible tests are assigned bins.
 Basically you don't want your users to be
-generating new assignments when they invoke your application.
+generating new assignments when they invoke your application in production.

 ## Notes on Duplicates